 - Providing internal to ICANN and external to the Internet community "Internet Technology Resources"

-Led by V.P.
-Matt Larson, the overall goal of Research [and Analytics] is to provide trusted and verifiable information to the Internet community regarding the Internet's system of unique identifiers.
+The overall goal of Research and Analytics is to provide trusted and verifiable information to the Internet community regarding the Internet's system of unique identifiers.
 The OCTO research and analytics projects can be more fully explored at the OCTO-Research resource page.